Active vs Passive Investing Calculator

 Tax effects on investment returns.
 Sales loads or redemption fees.
 Specific fund outperformance or underperformance beyond the assumed gross return.
 Behavioural gap between investor returns and fund returns.
 Investment advisor fees on top of fund fees.
 Bid-ask spreads and other transaction costs.
 Specific time periods where active outperforms passive (some periods show active winning; long-term average favours passive).
 Currency and international exposure effects.

-Common Active vs Passive Mistakes
+Patterns Commonly Observed in Active vs Passive

-Passive at 8%% minus 0.1%% fee vs active at 8.5%% minus 1.2%% fee over 30 years years differs by $100,256.54.
+Passive at 8%% minus 0.1%% fee vs active at 8.5%% minus 1.2%% fee over 30 years years differs by 100,256.54.

 Inputs